t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 more information is required to encode the possibility of observing this particular sequence.

-You likely see where this is going: the bimodal distribution means there is a broad range of information values, with values clustered at the two ends of the data.
+You may see where this is going: the bimodal distribution means there is a broad range of information values, with values clustered at the two ends of the data.
 This creates a gradually increasing line in the cumulative density plot above.
 As we move to bigram generation, keep this in mind.